infobsmi/b33s/docs/iam/access-management-plugin.md

 ## Request and Response

-MinIO will make a `POST` request with a JSON body to the given plugin URL.
+B33S will make a `POST` request with a JSON body to the given plugin URL.
 If the auth token parameter is set, it will be sent as an authorization header.

 The JSON body structure can be seen from this sample: